bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wilder.md

 * Wilder's ideas continued to develop along the lines of cultural anthropology.
 * In 1981 Wilder published another major text Mathematics as a cultural system  which has a similar title to the talk he gave to the International Congress of Mathematicians thirty years earlier.
 * After Wilder retired from the University of Michigan in 1967 he moved to the University of California at Santa Barbara.
-* At the time of Wilder's death in Santa Barbara there were 23 grandchildren and 14 great-grandchildren in his family.
 * Wilder contributed much to American mathematics.
 * Wilder played a major role in the Mathematical Association of America being its president during 1965-66.